-Author contributions: S.Z. theoretically predicted phase-space quantum interference of Dirac Fermions and conceived the experimental simulation.
-N.W. and R.-H.Z. performed numerical and experimental simulations, under the supervision of Z.-B.Y. and S.Z.
-F.W. analyzed the data with support from R.-H.Z.
-S.Z., Z.-B.Y., and F.W. co-wrote the paper.
+S.-B.Z. theoretically predicted phase space quantum interference of Dirac particles and conceived the experimental simulation.
+W.N. and R.-H.Z. performed numerical and experimental simulations, under the supervision of Z.-B.Y. and S.-B.Z., F.W. analyzed the data with support from R.-H.Z., S.-B.Z., Z.-B.Y., and F.W. co-wrote the paper.
 All authors contributed to the interpretation of observed phenomena and helped to improve the presentation of the paper.